-Let me know what you think of this painting in the comments.
+Let me know what you think in the comments.

 Thank you for reading!